af-adam/phpfog-docs/faqs.markdown

 #### What are the differences between Shared and Dedicated Clouds? {#sharedvdedicated}

-In order to ensure the security of your application in the shared environment we restrict certain configurations and functions.
+In order to ensure the security of your Shared Cloud app, we restrict certain configurations and functions.

 ###### Server Resources

-Shared Cloud apps run on a Shared server alongside many other apps Shared apps.
+Shared Cloud apps run on a Shared Cloud server alongside many other Shared apps.
 This means your server resources are restricted as follows:

 * 100M storage
 * Shared CPU, memory, and filesystem